-Section 6 states, the provisions of this executive order shall be part of the communications issued by the agencies requesting proposals or procurements for the hiring of any matter subject to the provisions of this executive order.
-Contracts between the government and its contractors should include the requirements of this executive order.
+Section 6 states, "[t]he provisions of this Executive Order shall be part of the communications issued by the agencies when requesting proposals or bids for the procurement of any matter subject to the provisions of this Executive Order.
+All contracts entered into between the Government and its contractors must include the requirement that subcontractors must also fulfill the requirements of this Executive Oder".

-Section 7 states, this executive order will be interpreted to the maximum extent possible within the provisions of the law that apply to the contracting of non-professional services.
-Provided that for the purposes of this executive order a construction project commissioned by the government to comply with the operations, functions, services or responsibilities of an agency, instrumentality or public corporations of the government of Puerto Rico or for the design, development, financing, maintenance or operation of its facilities will be considered as a construction project partially financed by said government.
+Section 7 states, "[t] his Executive Order shall be given the broadest possible interpretation within the provisions of law applicable to the procurement of non-professional services.
+It is further provided that, for the purposes of this Executive Order, a construction project commissioned by the Government to meet the operational needs, functions, services or duties of an agency, instrumentality, or public corporation of the Government of Puerto Rico, or for the design, development, financing, maintenance, or operation of its facilities, shall be considered as a construction project partially funded by said Government".